binkley/homebrewery-files/witch.md

 If you already possess this item, you are granted a different suitable magic item, chosen by the DM.

-#### Difficult Customer
+**Difficult Customer**.
 When haggling over other means of travel you have **advantage** on _Charisma (Intimidation or Persuasion)_ checks.
 Witches rarely pay full price for themselves, and never twice.

-### Level 9: Improved Familiar
+#### Level 9: Dangerous Familiar

+Your familiar is stronger and unusually willful and assertive.

+{{note
+That Witch&rsquo;s creature gave me a wicked stare, and I knew it was not to be messed with.
+}}

-When casting **Find Familiar** you may choose any creature of challenge rating 1 or lower.
+When you cast *Find Familiar*, you can choose any creature of Challenge Rating (CR) 1 or lower.

+In combat, your familiar acts during your turn.
+A familiar can&rsquo;t attack, but it can move and take other actions.
+If you do one of the following your familiar may use the **Attack** action:

+- Use a **Bonus Action** to mentally command it to take an action from its stat block.
+- When you take the **Attack** action, you can forgo one of your own attacks to command the familiar to make one attack.

+When your familiar makes an attack, it adds your proficiency bonus to its attack roll and damage roll.
+On turns it attacks, the familiar can&rsquo;t cast spells or deliver your spells.

 #### Level 10: Witch&rsquo;s Insight